redis/redis-doc/topics/cluster-spec.md

 epoch), without to require for an agreement from other nodes.
 This is needed so that the new slot configuration will win over the old one.

-This process happens when the system administator performs a manual resharding, however it is possible that when the slot is closed after a resharding and the node assigns itself a new configuration epoch, at the same time a failure happens, just before the new `configEpoch` is
+This process happens when the system administrator performs a manual resharding, however it is possible that when the slot is closed after a resharding and the node assigns itself a new configuration epoch, at the same time a failure happens, just before the new `configEpoch` is